A Lagrangian Approach to Optimal Randomization: Introduction

-We develop an algorithm to solve the maximization problem in lotteries using the Lagrangian framework.
-The Karush-Kuhn-Tucker (KKT) conditions of the Lagrangian formulation include two parts: the optimization condition, which identifies optimal allocations for a given set of Lagrange multipliers, and the complementary slackness conditions.
+Since \cite{townsend1987economic}, the standard approach to computing optimal lotteries has been linear programming (LP).
+However, LP methods suffer from a severe curse of dimensionality as the action and consumption space becomes large.
+In this paper, we develop a new method to solve for optimal lottery solutions in a wide class of models with non-convexities.
 Our method is based on several key theoretical insights.
 First, we show that the lottery solution assigns positive probability only to the deterministic allocations that maximize the Lagrangian.
 Second, we show that this implies that the value of the saddle point of the Lagrangian of the lottery system must be the same as the value of the dual of the deterministic problem.
-This will be the same as the value of the primal problem if and only if all optimal lotteries are degenerate.
-Third, we show that the frequency of different optimal points of the deterministic system along the iterations approximates the probability distribution of the optimal lottery solution.
-Our main theoretical results establish that the proposed Lagrangian iteration algorithm converges to a lottery solution.
+This will be the same as the value of the primal problem if and only if no lottery solution yields a higher value than the deterministic solution.
+Using the Lagrangian dual to solve constrained optimization problems is a very common approach in applied mathematics (see, e.g., \cite{boyd2004convex}).
+By reformulating the primal optimization problem into the Lagrangian dual problem, a difficult non-convex problem can be turned into a simpler problem that can be efficiently solved (see, e.g. \cite{lemarechal2001lagrangian}).
+We use sub-gradient descent to solve the dual problem iteratively.
+Our third theoretical insight is that the frequency of different optimal points along the iterations approximates the probability distribution of the optimal lottery solution.
+As in fictitious play for normal form games (see, e.g., \cite{fudenberg1998theory}), the (weighted) empirical distribution of past actions converges to the optimal distribution in the lottery solution.
+Computationally, this approach avoids optimizing over the high-dimensional probability simplex and instead repeatedly solves a deterministic Lagrangian subproblem that, in many economic environments, inherits decomposability and partial concavity, delivering large speed and memory gains over linear programming.